mysociety/popit/docs/contributing.md

 Loading this data make dev easier as there is some data to work with, and you can share links to it with others that they can run on their own machines.
 For example [Bill Clinton](http://test.127.0.0.1.xip.io:3000/person/bill-clinton).

+By convention the instance name is set to `test`.

 ## Branches